Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 Are the Mohicans and the Mohegans the same tribe, or two different ones?

-like "Mohegan," but that is because British colonists had trouble pronouncing the Mohican name for themselves, Muheconneok, and the Mohegan
+a lot like "Mohegan," but that is because British colonists had trouble pronouncing the Mohican name for themselves, Muheconneok,

 Today, many people think that the Mohicans and Mohegans are the same tribe because of the famous book

-He gave several of his Mohican characters Mohegan names and placed their homeland in Mohegan territory.
+He gave several of his Mohican characters Mohegan names and placed their homelands in Mohegan territory.

 Because of this error, some people still call the Mohegans "Mohicans" today.